 Best action movie mistakes of 1981

 Revealing mistake: While Indy and Marion are in the Well of Souls, and they encounter the snakes, Indy falls to the ground only to be confronted by a hissing Cobra rearing its head.
 Look carefully and you'll see the snake's reflection on the safety glass between it and Indy.
 Briefly you can also see the torch's reflection while he's waving it around.
+You can also see Marion's reflection when she falls in later on and is face to face with the cobra.
 [This has been corrected in the new DVD set.
 You can only see it if you have the original VHS.
 I think it's visible in the "making of" on the DVD as well.]

 Continuity mistake: About half way through the movie, the three main characters are in a loft.
 When the Asian girl grabs the postal worker's jacket, a cassette tape falls out of his pocket.
 As the girl bends down to pick up the tape, the camera shows here reaching with one hand, and then the camera switches to a close-up of her picking up the tape with the opposite hand.

 Continuity mistake: When Stallone and Williams are on the back of the train, Stallone smashes the window.
 Cut to Hauer.
 After this, the window is shown again, and the hole in it is larger than it was when broken.